MichalMarsalek/questripag/README.md

 // EF configuration & other project setup ommited
 ```

 This is a very minimal setup.
 The type argument of `Query` defines which properties are available for filtering and sorting.
-By default each property is avaialble for both, but this can be configured with attributes.
-By default, each filter / order operation is applied to the source data type (in this case `MovieEntity`), that's why the source data should implement the query options interface.
-Instead of the default mapping of the query prop to the source prop of the same name, each query prop can have a custom behaviour defined.
+By default, each filter / order operation is applied to the source data type (in this case `MovieEntity`).

 ## Available operations
 The page is 1-indexed and is specified like `page=2`, or `page2@50` which also specifies the page size.